jlcarr/LeetCode/README.md

 - **Memory**: 14.3 MB
 - **Solution**: Sum the rows and perform an argsort.

+### Problem 1339
+- **Name**: Maximum Product of Splitted Binary Tree
+- **Runtime**: 657 ms
+- **Memory**: 74.9 MB
+- **Solution**: The removing of 1 edge to make 2 subtrees is the same as comparing a subtree from a given node the the rest of the tree without it.
+So we can simply find the total sum of the tree recursively, then make another recursive traversal with all subtree sums and their differences with the rest of the tree.

 ### Problem 1342
 - **Name**: Number of Steps to Reduce a Number to Zero
 - **Runtime**: 37 ms